siufai6/life-simulated/README.md

   - meet new people, goto new places.
   - Be curious about life, explore, learn.
   - Be optimistic, avoid people who would drag you down.
+* preliminary results shows a basic income for all the sims could help some of the unfortunate ones, more work needed on this later.